Bra Fit Science: Why Sampling Methods for Lingerie Research Matter

 The researchers managed to recruit women aged from 19 to 58 (average age 32).
 They also have some means and standard deviations for weight and height, but nothing for socioeconomic status (class and/or income) or ethnicity.
 They also didn’t include anyone who had breast fed or been pregnant in the last year, and I’d be interested to know if you thinks that’s wise or not!

 On the basis of sample size and geographic distribution alone, you can’t really use this study to demonstrate much about the UK as a whole in terms of bra fitting, and you certainly can’t use it to demonstrate anything about women all over the world.
-It’s also worth noting that there’s another study, done by a plastic surgeon on over 100 women, that found a similar percentage of bra fit issues but in a completely different direction!
+It’s also worth noting that there’s another study, done by a plastic surgeon on more than 100 women, that found a similar percentage of bra fit issues but in a completely different direction!

 I’ll stop here, but hopefully, in the future, when you hear someone spout off a statistic in bra marketing, you’ll think, “Where did that number come from and how many people did they use to get it?”